 - Avoiding Conservatorship

-- Plan for End of Life Medical Care
+- Planning for End of Life Medical Care

-Avoid a Death Tax.
-The details of tax laws change at the whim of Congress, but whether a death tax is imposed has not changed for almost a century.
+Avoid a Death Tax: The details of tax laws change on a whim of Congress, but whether a death tax is imposed has not changed for nearly a century.
 The estate tax rate is currently 40% imposed on assets that exceed the estate tax exemption (currently $11.7 million per person, i.e., $23.4 million per couple).
 The rate and exemption amount change with every administration.
 Estate planning techniques may be employed to reduce taxes imposed on your estate.

 Avoid Probate: Probate is a court-supervised process of validating a deceased person’s will and transferring his or her assets to the beneficiaries.
 The process can be both expensive and time consuming.
 By transferring assets into a living trust, you may help your heirs avoid the headache of a prolonged probate process.